Callorhinchus callorynchus: Conservation status

 The cockfish is currently listed as vulnerable (VU) on the IUCN Red List, with its population steadily declining due to environmental pressures, particularly overfishing.
 This species plays a vital role in the Argentine fisheries.
-It is often caught for its meat and, more concerningly, as bycatch in commercial fishing operations.
+It is often caught for its meat and as bycatch in commercial fishing operations.
 The pressures from these fisheries are contributing significantly to the decline of this species.

-A study conducted by Melisa A. Chierichetti from the National University of Mar del Plata (UNMDP) focused on the reproductive biology of C. callorynchus and revealed important findings.
-One of the key discoveries was the presence of sexual dimorphism, with females typically being larger and heavier than males within the studied population.
-The study also highlighted the species' low fecundity rate, a factor that increases its vulnerability.
-Females were often found in the resting phase of their reproductive cycle, and many of the males had not yet reached sexual maturity, which contributes to the low reproductive output of the population.
-This information is crucial for the development of conservation strategies, as it emphasizes the need to limit fishing pressures and allow for population recovery.
+A study was conducted on the reproductive biology of the cockfish by Melisa A. Chierichetti from UNMDP, which found that there was a presence of sexual dimorphism, where the females were larger and heavier than the males of that population.
+Another aspect of this study had discovered that the relative fecundity rate of the C. callorynchus population was significantly low because the females were in the resting stage of their reproductive cycle.
+Also, the males in the population weren't mature, thus the population was found to not be highly reproductive.
+This information was expected to be helpful in implementing methods for conservation and reduced over-fishing.

 The vulnerability of C. callorynchus is heightened by several biological and environmental factors.
 Its tendency to form large aggregations makes it particularly susceptible to overfishing, while its low fecundity rate and late sexual maturity further reduce its ability to recover from population declines.
 Additionally, global environmental changes pose a significant threat to this species.
 Rising sea temperatures, driven by climate change, has the potential to disrupt their reproductive cycles.
 These fish rely on specific water temperatures between 14 °C and 16 °C to trigger their instinctual migration to shallower waters for mating and egg-laying.
-A recent study indicated that sea surface temperatures have risen by 0.9 °C over the past 37 years, potentially altering the conditions needed for successful reproduction.

 Furthermore, the food supply of C. callorynchus is at risk due to coastal pollution, particularly along the Brazilian coastline.
 Warmer water temperatures have led to an increase in nutrient and bacterial blooms, which negatively impact the populations of scallops, one of the primary prey species for C. callorynchus.
-As a benthic forager, the elephant fish rely heavily on these invertebrates, and any decline in the benthic population could have negative effects on its food security.
-This instability in food sources, combined with environmental stresses and fishing pressures, poses a serious threat to the long-term survival of the species.